Rockojoe2/socialnetworkapi/README.md

 Here are the routes you can use for this program!

+NOTE: FOR ANYTHING IN (), REPLACE THE () AS WELL AS MESSAGE INSIDE!

 GET: localhost:3001/api/users - To view all users
 GET: localhost:3001/api/thoughts - To view all thoughts
 GET: localhost:3001/api/thoughts/(THOUGHTSID) - To view the thought related to the ID

 NOTE: FOR POSTS, REPLACE THE () AS WELL AS MESSAGE INSIDE

-POST: localhost:3001/api/users - To post new users
+POST: localhost:3001/api/users - To create a user

  {
       "username": "(PUT USERNAME HERE)",